UMM-CSci-3601/intro-to-git/README.md

 You can just click "Install All", but feel free to click "Show Recommendations" and install them one at a time if you want to know more about what we're doing here.

-The other thing that happens when we open the project is that VS Code "recognizes" that this project uses Gradle and is able to use that to determine important things like where the project code is.
-It can take a minute for it to finish setting up the project from scratch the first time (look for a spinning circle in the blue status bar at the bottom of the window), but once everything is settled you should have a file explorer on the left and some sort of "welcome" screen occupying most of the space.

 Open up `src -> main/java -> Hellos.java` and you should see a small Java program.
 Right above `public static void main` should be `Run | Debug` in light gray.
 These aren't part of the code, but are action buttons being inserted by VS Code.
 Click